• Main Website

 A Korean study of patients diagnosed with moderate to severe depression compared the effects of cognitive-behavioral therapy (CBT) performed in a hospital to CBT performed in an arboretum with a forest-like setting.

-Symptoms of depression were significantly reduced in the arboretum group, who also experienced 20% to 30% higher rates of complete remission when compared to a typically medicated group.
+The arboretum group significantly reduced symptoms of depression and experienced 20% to 30% higher rates of complete remission compared to a typically medicated group.

 Plants can lower anxiety and stress